cherish-hex/Play-java-app/README.md

-# Play-Java Web services App using mongo DB
+# Play-Java Web Services App using Mongo DB

 This project demonstrate how to create a simple CRUD Web Services App with Play Java and Mongo DB.